Directors and Associates

 Maria Marcsek-Fuchs is lecturer and member of the research staff of British Literary and Cultural Studies at the Technische Universität Braunschweig.
 Her research areas include intermediality and adaptation studies as well as Shakespeare (dance) adaptions.
 Recent publications include “Dance and British Literature: an Intermedial Encounter,” “Romeo and Juliet Re-danced: Choreographic Remakings of Shakespeare’s Tragedy,” an article on Wheeldon’s The Winter’s Tale in Shakespeare Jahrbuch 15 (2021), and the forthcoming “Missing Words, Polydirectional Adaptation, and Metareference as Choreographic Strategy in Shakespearean Dance Adaptations” (Shakespeare Seminar Online; German Shakespeare Society).
 Aside from her doctorate in English literature, she holds a degree in choreography from the Palucca University of Dance (Dresden) and trained as a professional dancer at the Joffrey Ballet School and School of American Ballet (New York).
 She has been staging student productions of Shakespeare combining text and dance at universities since 1995.

-Nona Monahin teaches Renaissance and Baroque dance in the Five College Early Music Program at Mount Holyoke College.
-A scholar-practitioner, she has presented lectures and workshops on music and dance in Australia, Europe, and North America, including at conferences of the Dance Studies Association, the American, Australian, and International Musicological societies, and the American and International Shakespeare associations.
-Nona has directed dance ensembles and created choreographies for many Shakespeare plays and other theatre productions and has a chapter in The Oxford Handbook of Shakespeare and Dance (2019) on interpreting Shakespeare’s dance references.
-In addition to historical dance, Nona’s dance background includes ballet, modern, Duncan, and Russian folk dance.
-Her current research explores relationships between music and dance in 20th and 21st-century choreography, focusing on ballets set to Prokofiev’s Romeo and Juliet score.
+Nona Monahin is a Visiting Assistant Professor in Music at Mount Holyoke College where she teaches Renaissance and Baroque dance.
+A scholar-practitioner, she has presented lectures and workshops on music and dance in Australia, Europe, and North America, including at conferences of the Dance Studies Association; the American, Australian, and International Musicological societies; and the American and International Shakespeare associations.
+She has directed dance ensembles and created choreographies for many Shakespeare plays and other theater productions and has a chapter in The Oxford Handbook of Shakespeare and Dance (2019) on interpreting Shakespeare’s dance references.
+In addition to historical dance, her dance background includes ballet, modern, Duncan, English country, and folk dance.
+Her current research explores relationships between music and dance in 20th- and 21st-century choreography, focusing on ballets set to Prokofiev’s Romeo and Juliet score.
 She also enjoys choreographing dances in a free (non-historical) style.
 Nona is fluent in Russian and German.

 Brandon Calleja Shaw is an educator and performing artist.
 His interest is in body culture in early modern England, especially relations between dance and martial arts.
 Dr. Calleja Shaw is co-editor of the The Oxford Handbook for Shakespeare and Dance (2019), and his articles and reviews have appeared in Theatre Journal, TDR/The Drama Review, and The Bryn Mawr Classical Review, with articles forthcoming in Dance Research Journal and About Performance.
 He held positions as Mellon Postdoctoral Fellow in Dance Studies at Brown University, Lecture and Postgraduate Studies Director in Dance Studies at the University of Malta, and a Scholar-in-Residence at Jacob’s Pillow.